Wine production in Odesa Oblast: History

 Even before the Greek colonization of the Black Sea area, the local inhabitants of the region already supported winemaking.
 However, the craft became more wide spread during Greek colonization in ancient times.
 This area was under the influence of the Greeks until the middle of the 2nd century BC.

-After the conquest of the province of Dacia by Emperor Trajan in 105-106, these lands were influenced by the Romans, who actively colonized this region.
+After the conquest of the province of Dacia by Emperor Trajan in 105–106, these lands were influenced by the Romans, who actively colonized this region.
 After the transition of the Roman troops to the south in 271, a part of the colonists remained in the area, who passed on the experience of breeding grape varieties and wine making methods to the native population.
 The successful acclimatization of the grape vine is connected with the technological revolution of the farms of the Northern Black Sea region.

-The first written mention of the late modern era is a letter from Voivode Stefan Chmielecki, who presented "one vineyard" to the family of Nikoa Varzar and his brother Theodore (1600-1625).
+The first written mention of the late modern era is a letter from Voivode Stefan Chmielecki, who presented "one vineyard" to the family of Nikoa Varzar and his brother Theodore (1600–1625).
 There is evidence from Skendo, which reports on the case of wine delivery to Moscow in 1790.

 After the capture of Ochakov in 1788, Prince Potemkin provided the colonists and Ukrainians with vineyards in Slobodzia, Iași, Biliaivka, and Ovidiopol.
-In general, the modern territory of the Odesa Oblast encompassed fully or partially the Ananyiv, Odesa, Izmail, Akkerman, and Balta districts.
+In general, the modern territory of the Odesa Oblast encompassed fully or partially the Ananiv, Odesa, Izmail, Akkerman, and Balta districts.

 In the 19th century, a large number of representatives of various nationalities settled in Odesa, which contributed to the spread of winemaking in the region.
 So, from Izmail and Kiliia to the Dniester Estuary, Armenian settlements spread.
 Bulgarians founded their villages nearby, and the first German colonists from the Duchy of Warsaw, and later from Württemberg and Alsace, arrived here.
 The Greek uprising prompted refugees from Thrace and the Archipelago to move to new lands.
 They settled in Ishmael, Reni and Akkerman.
 Ukrainians and Moldovans (Romanians) immigrated from Ukraine (Podilia), and educated farmers immigrated from French Switzerland.
 All this provided the definition of the region as "America of the Old World."